 This one comes from Gloria Russell, critique professional.

-This is more of a writing strategy, but a lot of successful writers, like Jenna Moreci, suggest outlining your dialogue-heavy scenes that way before you flesh it out fully.
+This is one of the creative writing exercises that is more of a writing strategy, but a lot of successful writers, like Jenna Moreci, suggest outlining your dialogue-heavy scenes this way before you flesh them out fully.

 Oftentimes, we’ll get so caught up writing descriptions, dialogue tags, and body language cues that it distracts from the important conversation we’re writing.
 If you can focus on the dialogue itself on the first go, it’s easier to get a natural back-and-forth exchange, then you can write the rest of the scene around it.

-9 – “I like to write a story starting from the resolution and working my way backward”
+9. Write a story starting from the resolution and working your way backward

-This exercise is from Micah Klassen, Those Three Words
+This is one of the creative writing exercises from Micah Klassen, author of Those Three Words.

 Writing a story out of order is another way to get a fresh perspective.
 This exercise can also give you insight on things like story structure, progression, climaxes, conclusions, and countless other story elements.

-It’s a way to dissect a story and see how they’re built.
+It’s a way to dissect a story and see how its built.

 Thinking critically about another writer’s work helps you think critically of your own.
-It is good practice for problem-solving, critical observation, and revision.
+It is good practice for problem-solving, critical observation, and revision and is one of the best creative writing exercises.

 You might even glean some inspiration!

-This is a helpful, fun exercise.
+This is one of the more helpful and fun creative writing exercises.
 It’s good practice, it’s inspiring to see how far you’ve come as a writer, and you might end up salvaging something into a quality story!

 Choose a specific writing skill you’re struggling with, or just want more practice in, and write a short story focusing on that skill.